jinqi1999/Correlation-Matrix-Clustering-for-Statistical-Arbitrage-Portfolios/README.md

 # Correlation-Matrix-Clustering-for-Statistical-Arbitrage-Portfolios

-This repo contains the implementation of clustering algorithms used in the following paper:
+This repo contains the implementation of clustering algorithms used in our paper:

 Correlation Matrix Clustering for Statistical Arbitrage Portfolios